razaibi/zaunic/README.md

 ***output*** refers to the generated output file from the template and the injected data.

-### Setup Runners for Playbooks
+### Setup Runners for Taskflows

-- Use the "runner" folder to setup the list of playbooks you want to execute.
+- Use the "runner" folder to setup the list of taskflows you want to execute.
-- Add the name of the playbooks you want to execute.
+- Add the name of the taskflows you want to execute.
-- Playbooks specified here are executed in linear order.
+- Taskflows specified here are executed in linear order.

 Below is an example of the same:
 ```
 ---
-playbooks:
+taskflows:
-  - "sample-playbook-2"
+  - "sample-taskflow-8"
 ```